Presbyterian Church (USA): Social justice initiatives and renewal movements

 In the 1990s, 2000s, and 2010s, the General Assembly of PC(USA) adopted several social justice initiatives, which covered a range of topics including: stewardship of God's creation, world hunger, homelessness, and LGBT issues.
 As of 2011 the PC(USA) no longer excludes Partnered Gay and Lesbian ministers from the ministry.
 Previously, the PC(USA) required its ministers to remain "chastely in singleness or with fidelity in marriage."
-Currently, the PC(USA) permits teaching elders to perform same-gender marriages.
+Since 2014, the PC(USA) has permitted teaching elders to perform same-gender marriages.
 On a congregational basis, individual sessions (congregational governing bodies) may choose to permit same-gender marriages.
+Additionally, the PC(USA) began the Matthew 25 movement in the late 2010s, calling congregations to commit to three core issues reflected in Matthew 25:31-46: building congregational vitality, dismantling structural racism, and eradicating systemic poverty.
+It has since expanded to include climate change; militarism; and gender justice and heteropatriarchy, as intersectional priorities.

-These changes have led to several renewal movements and denominational splinters.
+These changes have led to several renewal movements and denominational splinters, including ECO Presbyterians over the ordination of gay ministers.
 Some conservative-minded groups in the PC(USA), such as the Confessing Movement and the Presbyterian Lay Committee (formed in the mid-1960s) have remained in the main body, rather than leaving to form new, break-away groups.